nemothorx/neon-git/README.md

 **NOTE: chronocsv2.git is not considered finished.
 Use at own risk**

-A script which takes a prepared csv for a directory of historic files, and controls git-timemachine in adding them to a repo with suitable dates.
+A script which takes a prepared csv (tab seperated though) referencing historic files, and controls git and git-timemachine to add them to a repo with suitable dates.

-Usage is simply `chronocsv2git.sh`.

-## ghls

-ghls is a "github ls".
-On a normal directory it runs "ls" with suitable options to give a listing identical to github.
-In a git repo, it gives commit info per file and directory, mimicking the github interface.

-Note that this is the script which moved the repo away from being "git-timemachine" and into just being my personalised set of git helpers

-## _gitconfig

-My depersonalised gitconfig.
-Mainly here for the aliases.
-Some are practical, some fun. (`git lg1` is my musclememory replacement for `git log`)
+Usage: prepare chronogit.csv and then simply run `chronocsv2git.sh`